“You citizens of Cadmus, he must speak home

 and guides the rudder, his eyes not drooped in sleep.”

-Produced in 467 B.C. and winning first prize in the City Dionysia drama competition, this play is assumed to be the last of a trilogy of plays which dealt with the Oedipus cycle, the other two being called Laius, and Oedipus, both lost, as was the concluding satyr play, The Sphinx.
+Produced in 467 B.C. and winning first prize in the City Dionysia drama competition, The Seven Against Thebes is assumed to be the last of a trilogy of plays which dealt with the Oedipus cycle, the other two being called Laius, and Oedipus, both lost, as was the concluding satyr play, The Sphinx.
 Driven mostly by dialogue, this play requires some background history to add some further insight.

 Oedipus, king of Thebes, received exile for unwittingly killing his father and marrying his mother.
 In return, he placed a curse on his sons, Eteocles and Polynices, that they should divide the nation, each ruling in alternate years.
 However, after the first year of rule, Eteocles, enjoying his prominence, refuses to relinquish the throne to his brother, causing Polynices to raise a foreign force of Argives, led by the famous “seven”, to regain his inheritance.
 It is at this point that the play begins.